Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Public Debate with Marcus Reynolds
 *Setting: A public forum where Isabella and Marcus are debating the implications of AI in economic policies.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
-I often feel torn between the urgency of progress and the responsibility to protect those who are vulnerable."
+We have a responsibility to ensure that our policies uplift everyone, not just the privileged."

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it.
 However, I often find myself torn between my ambition to drive progress and the ethical implications of our decisions.
 It's a constant struggle."